 “Demandez le soleil!
 Monsieurs! demandez la France!
 Voilà l’Estafette!
 Messieurs! demandez l’Estafette! ! !
 (Ask for the Sun!
 Gentleman, ask for the France!
 There’s the Express, Gentlemen, demand the Express! ! !)”

 Water carriers known as porteurs d’eau could also be heard on the streets.
-Their cry of “A l’eau-au!” resembled the sound that certain animals made when their young were taken from them.
-Water carriers had plenty of customers as allegedly there were “more than twenty thousand houses and buildings in Paris … without any water supply.”
-They filled up their water buckets at public fountains and paid the city one franc for each 1,000 litres.
-They then sold their water for five francs making a 400 percent profit.
+Their cry of “A l’eau-au!” allegedly resembled the sound that certain animals made when their young were taken from them.
+Water carriers had plenty of customers as there were “more than twenty thousand houses and buildings in Paris … without any water supply.”
+The carriers filled up their water buckets at public fountains and paid the city one franc for each 1,000 litres.
+They then sold their water for 5 francs making a 400 percent profit.
 They traveled “from house to house with a yoke of wood or a broad strap across their shoulders from either end of which hangs a large bucket containing water.”

 There were many other street criers.
 The smelt seller who screeched “La violette!
-La violette!”
-(The violet! the violet!) and the oyster seller whose scream was “A la barque!”
+La violette!” and the oyster seller whose scream was “A la barque!”
 The glazier also had his own cry, “Vi-i-i-t-r-r-r-r-i-e!” as he traveled with his wooden frame containing sheets of glass.
 Street singers also chimed in selling their ballads for one or two sous or impressing buyers by singing a few choice lines from their repertoire.
 Another common mode of selling songs was to pass the words to various songs throughout a crowd as the singer urged, “Demandez les paroles!” (ask for the words) of the songs.

 There was also perhaps one cry that Parisians of Victorian times were glad not to hear.
 It was “à la lanterne!” (to the lantern).
 This was the unfortunate cry made by blood-thirsty mobs during the French Revolution.
 They would seize victims anywhere, anytime and rush them to the street lamps yelling “à la lanterne!”